 The Pacific Ocean is one of the world’s five oceans.

-The ocean got its name from Portuguese Explorer, Ferdinand Magellan.
+The ocean got its name from Portuguese Explorer, Ferdinand Magellan in 1520.
 Magellan experienced favorable winds upon reaching the ocean, naming it “Mar Pacifico,” which means “peaceful sea” in Portuguese.

 World’s Largest Ocean